-Pre-wedding photo shoots were never a part of traditional Indian wedding rituals but with increasing global exposure it has found its way in Indian weddings.
+Pre-wedding photoshoots were never a part of traditional Indian wedding rituals but with increasing global exposure it has found its way in Indian weddings.
 A few of the accomplished photographers shared with me that these photo shoots are the most paying assignments apart from wedding ceremonies.
 In just a matter of 2 years, pre-wedding photography shoots in Jaipur has seen a massive leap.
-Jaipur rates high among the best pre-wedding shoot places in Rajasthan.
+Jaipur is one of the best pre-wedding shoot places in Rajasthan.

 It is difficult to not find a pre-wedding photo shoots at heritage locations in Jaipur during morning hours.
 A frustrating experience for the travelers & tourists; they find it difficult to capture a picture of tourist attractions devoid of the “photography troupe”.

 Jaipur has many beautiful heritage locations, and this is one reason they consider Jaipur as a top pre-wedding photo shoot location in India.
 A while ago, one found merely locals undertaking it but now couples from the rest of India also prefer pink city for the beautiful backdrop of heritage buildings.